tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 If not specified, the sort order is not guaranteed, and the same query may return different results from run to run.

 Comparator is the name of a comparison function.
-We currently expect to offer comparators for Numeric, Alpha, and Date values -- perhaps more.
+We currently expect to offer comparators for Numeric, Alpha, Time, and Date values -- perhaps more.
 If a comparator is  not provided, a best guess is made for the column type.

+### UNIQUE clause

+The UNIQUE clause eliminates duplicate rows after a sort.
+This is useful when a query might end up in duplicate results.

 ### GROUP BY clause